veerendra2/quotations/README.md

 ## Features ✨

-- ✈️ Works entirely offline
+- ✈️ Works entirely offline.
-- 📦 Single binary, no dependencies
+- 📦 Single binary, no dependencies.
-- 🔞 Option to enable NSFW quotes
+- 🔞 Option to enable NSFW quotes.
 - 🖥️ Useful as [Message of the Day (MOTD)](https://en.wikipedia.org/wiki/Message_of_the_day) in your terminal when you open it.

 ## Installation ⚙️